-Dr. van de Lagemaat is currently the Center Director of the Chemistry and Nanoscience Center at NREL.
-He received his PhD in 1998 from the University of Utrecht.
+Jao van de Lagemaat is the center director of the Chemistry and Nanoscience Center at NREL.
+He received his doctorate in 1998 from the University of Utrecht.
 He worked on the exciton dynamics, charge transport properties, and the physical and chemical properties of interfaces of large-band-gap semiconductors such as SiC, GaP, GaN, and diamond.
 From 1998 to 2001, he worked as a postdoctoral researcher at NREL.
 His studies focused on charge transport and recombination in dye-sensitized solar cells.
 His papers in this field have proven seminal to the understanding of this unique system.

 Ph.D.
 Physical Chemistry, University of Utrecht